 A few years into our marriage my husband Jeremy and I started to drift apart.
 We both traveled a lot for work.
 Our jobs were demanding.
-Even the regular, daily pressures of adulthood were keeping us from investing time into our relationship.
+Even the regular, daily pressures of adulthood were keeping us from investing time into our relationship, and we never sat together at the family table.

 Sometimes the people we love the most get the least of us.